By Kym Campbell, BSc. | Updated April 19th, 2023

 2. Eat carbs with protein and fat

-Protein and fat have almost no impact on blood glucose levels.
+Protein and fat have almost no impact on blood sugar levels.
 What’s more, eating carbs with protein and fat lowers the glycemic index of the carbs.
-This is a simple hack for eating more carbs without having a negative impact on blood glucose levels.
+This is a simple hack for eating more good carbs for PCOS without harming blood sugars.
 This is why I recommend people add nut butter or PCOS yogurt when enjoying PCOS fruit.

-3. Increase resistant starch content in your carbs
+3. Increase the resistant starch content of your PCOS carbs

 Resistant starch is a type of carbohydrate that functions like soluble fiber.
-It’s good for your gut and improves blood glucose regulation.
+It’s good for your gut and improves blood sugar regulation.
 Rice, legumes, and starchy vegetables all contain resistant starch.
 But you can increase these levels by cooking and cooling these foods overnight.
-This is a great way to enjoy carb-rich foods without negatively impacting blood glucose levels.
+This is a great way to enjoy carb-rich foods without negatively impacting blood sugar levels.

 4. Take other steps to improve insulin sensitivity